NoRedInk/ruby-style-guide/README.md

   `self` or the arguments, `exit!` (doesn't run the finalizers like `exit` does), etc.) should end with an exclamation mark if there exists a safe version of that _dangerous_ method.

+  **Note**:  Rails mostly ignores this convention.
+In Rails related code, `!` is often added to methods that modify the receiver.
+These method may or may not have a non-modifying version.
 <sup>[[link](#dangerous-method-bang)]</sup>

   ```Ruby